 off_t are then automagically replaced.

 As if matters were not complex enough, there are also two different types of file descriptors in such systems.
-This is important because if file descriptors are exchanged between programs that use a different maximum file size, certain errors must be produced on some file descriptors to prevent subtle overflow bugs from occuring.
+This is important because if file descriptors are exchanged between programs that use a different maximum file size, certain errors must be produced on some file descriptors to prevent subtle overflow bugs from occurring.

 As you can see, supporting two different maximum file sizes at the